 Two other optional divisions are sometimes used at IDPA tournaments.
 They are Back-Up Gun (BUG) and are broken down to revolver or semi-auto.
 They have a power factor of 95.
 See the current IDPA Rule Book or website for more information.

 Most USPSA Divisions have both a Major and Minor Power Factor.
-Hits outside of the “A” zone are scored higher with major loads, and lower with minor loads.
-Six USPSA divisions and their power factors below (power factor doesn’t matter for pistol caliber carbine shooters):
+Hits outside of the “A” zone are worth more with major loads, and lower with minor loads.
+Check out the six USPSA divisions and their power factors below (power factor doesn’t matter for pistol caliber carbine shooters):

 - Open Division – Major – 165, Minor – 125.
 Mostly highly modified semi-autos, with extended ported barrels and optic sights.
 Popular calibers are 38 Super Comp and 9MM Major.

 - Limited Division – Major – 165, Minor – 125.
 Slightly modified semi-autos, with standard length barrels and iron sights.
 Caliber .40 S&W is the dominant load.

 - Limited 10 Division – Major – 165, Minor – 125.
 Same general rules as Limited Division, but magazine capacity of 10 rounds maximum.

 - Production Division – All loaded to Minor – 125.
 Basically stock semi-autos, with a few minor improvements.
 9MM is the dominant caliber.

 - Single Stack Division – Major – 165, Minor – 125.
 Semi-autos with minimal improvements.
 Popular calibers are .45 ACP and .40 S&W.